 If you have severe problems with installation although using this tutorial, or have another question related to LATEX, should not write to me personally but search in the Internet and the FAQ.
 In case of continuous confusion you can post in the newsgroup Most questions can be answered there, and also concerning Windows installation this is preferrable, because answers are for everyone’s benefits and numerous competent users and developers read along.

-This guide was testet under Windows 7, but should work as well with Windows 8 and XP.
+This guide was testet under Windows 10, but should work as well with Windows 7, 8 and XP.
 It is not a substitute for the original documentations of the particular programs and building blocks 2.
 In case of errors or warnings, consult the documentation of the particular program.
 This tutorial exclusively cares for the mentioned programs.
-Sections concerning Emacs, as an example, cannot be transferred for XEmacs without special care.
 More recent versions of programs usually work well (no guarantee).

 In order to be able to work efficiently, besides the main TEX distribution more components are needed.

 LATEX Distribution:TEX Live The LATEX distribution is the core of the system.
-It contains the most important programs needed for generation of DVI, PostScript and PDF, and all additional packages for e. g. standard layouts for different organizations, layout specialties, fonts, and many more.
+It contains the most important programs needed for generation of PDF and PostScript, and all additional packages for e. g. standard layouts for different organizations, layout specialties, fonts, and many more.

 The distribution is only responsible to transform an input to an output.
 The input itself is created with the editor of your choice.
 I use TEX Live.
 In my opinion this distribution is easy to install, works quite good and is updated regularly.

-Editor: Texmaker For keeping the beginning with LATEX as simple as possible, I recommend Texmaker as Editor, differing from my personal setup.
+Editor: TeXworks For keeping the beginning with LATEX as simple as possible, I recommend TeXworks or Texmaker as Editor, differing from my personal setup.

 I will skip instructions for the also popular TeXlipse, the Eclipse plugin.
 Everyone using Eclipse will manage to get that additional package.

-For pure mouse oriented users Texmaker is quite comfortable.
-Texmaker is well updated and convenient to use, because besides graphical menus for most mathematical symbols and all relevant commands it shows so called tool tips during typing of commands.
-Especially for a newbie in LATEX Texmaker is recommendable.
+For pure mouse oriented users TeXworks is quite comfortable.
+TeXworks is well updated and convenient to use, because besides graphical menus for most mathematical symbols and all relevant commands it shows so called tool tips during typing of commands.
+Especially for a newbie in LATEX TeXworks is recommendable.
 Later you can switch to Emacs.

 If you already have worked with LATEX under Unix, you might have used Emacs, one of the most powerful GNU programs.